Review of Measures Used for Evaluating Color Difference Models

 \subsection{General continuous expressions.}

+We will now give the details for evaluating the integrals occurring in the definitions given in the previous section.
 We define the 2 ellipsoids to be compared by their eigenvalues ($\lambda_{i}$ for the model ellipsoid and $\gamma_{i}$ for the experimental one) and by their relative orientation, that is by a single angle $\Delta\theta$ in the chromatic plane and by 2 angles more generally.
 We order the eigenvalues from small to large, thus $\lambda_{1}\leq\lambda_{2}$.
 The averages of the single variable quantities $\left\Vert x\right\Vert _{X}$ with $X\in\left\{ V,E\right\} $ depend on the eigenvalues only and the averages of their product and their ratios depend on all these quantities.
 We express the difference between the eigenvalues by a Michelson type eccentricity